Property & Capital Equipment

-For purposes of this policy, the term "property" refers to all movable property and equipment purchased or constructed with University funds as well as that property or equipment owned by external sponsors but currently in the University's custody.
+For purposes of this policy, the term “property” refers to all movable property and equipment purchased or fabricated with University funds as well as that property or equipment owned by external sponsors but currently in the University's custody.
 In addition, it applies to all movable property and equipment received by donation, or acquired through governmental surplus property procedures.

 It does not apply to other items such as land, buildings, infrastructure, or equipment which is not movable or which is permanently affixed to buildings or infrastructure.
 It also does not apply to consumable supplies.

 Each campus must maintain official inventory records for all University owned property which has a single item cost of $5,000 or more, or is a gift with equal value, and: